dustin-savage/poetry/README.md

 - Could experiment with multi-selecting filter values if the API supports it.
 - Allow searching text within the lines of the poems.
 - When populating the filters:
-  - Do a separate search that only returns title and author.
+  - Do a separate search that only returns title and author. (progress)
-  - Fetch a larger number filters with a smaller payload.
+  - Fetch a larger number filters with a smaller payload. (progress)
   - Configure the poemcount differently for filters vs poem results.
-For example, only show 5 actual poem results, but show all the authors in the filter panel.
+For example, only show 5 actual poem results, but show all the authors in the filter panel. (progress)
 - May want to incorporate the author and title search fields into the filter panel, and have a single search input at the top that searches author, title, or lines.